 Will I need a guarantor?

 The only lenders who will require a guarantor are the lenders offering guarantor loans.
-The vast majority of lenders do not require a guarantor.
-There are many lenders who are happy to work with the self-employed even if you have a bad credit rating who don’t entertain the idea of guarantors.
+The vast majority of unsecured lenders do not require a guarantor.

 Within seconds of receiving your application, we’ll contact the lenders who we think will be happiest to work with you.
-Once we’ve received back their offers, we’ll present you with what we think is the very best deal.
+Once we’ve received back their offers, we’ll present you with what we think is the very best deal, you can compare and choose.
 If you’re happy with what we’ve found you, simply sign the online application form and you’ll enter an agreement with the lender.
 It’s simple and it takes no time at all.